jvallee/EmailTemplate/README.md

 3. then navigate to the folder "EmailTemplate" in your terminal or use git clone to create

-4. Now if you want to set up a virtual environment, change into djangoProject folder which will contain our backend and in your terminal type in "python3 -m venv .env --copies" --copies only required on macOS, if you don't want to ignore this step (ignoring is not recommended).
-Alternatively, PyCharm can handle this for you automatically
+4. Now if you want to set up a virtual environment (recommended), change into djangoProject folder which will contain our backend and in your terminal type in "python3 -m venv .env --copies" --copies only required on macOS, if you don't want to ignore this step (ignoring is not recommended).

-5. then type "pip3 install -r requirements.txt" and hit return
+5. then type "pip3 install -r requirements.txt" and hit return (again make sure you have installed postgres)

+5b.
+It is possible you get an error regarding installing psycopg2, a possible fix would be to install psycopg2-binary, but I'd recommend a cursory google search on said error before doing anything.

+6. Now in djangoProject/djangoProject/settings.py you will need to update the Databases dictionary with the proper attributes.
+Alternatively, you could create a database that matches the database name in postgres.
+Do this by running "psql" in your terminal and then running "CREATE DATABASE django_test", is is possible you will get an error that your username is not initiated, if so a simple google search will tell you how to create a postgres user.
-6. Run "python manage.py loaddata initDb.json" to load in some initial data,
+6b.
+Make sure you have actually started postgres.
+This is optional but recommended.
+Run "python manage.py loaddata initDb.json" to load in some initial data

+7. "bash generate_client_api.sh" this will regenerate the client api, make sure opanapi-generator is installed

-7. To start the backend run "python manage.py runserver"
+8. To start the backend run "python manage.py runserver",

-8. For the fronend navigate to EmailTemplate/frontend and run npm install.
+9. For the frontend navigate to EmailTemplate/frontend and run npm install.

-9. After that run npm start, to start up the frontend
+10. After that run npm start, to start up the frontend

 Now that you have the application running, click the login button, and then hit the all jobs link to see a list of jobs that you can edit the outreach template for.
-If yo did not load in the initial data, this page will be blank.
-Then select any job and you will be taken to the editor.
+Note: if you did not load in the initial data, this page will be blank.
+Once on the all jobs page select any job and you will be taken to the editor and then we will pull the associated data for that editor.

 APPLICATION ARCHITECTURE/DESCRIPTION